thiagomarini/bbcnews-twitter/README.md

 ### How it works

-This is a Python 2.7 app that:
+This is a Python 2.7 script that:

 * Scrapes the BBC news homepage (http://www.bbc.co.uk/news/)
 * Finds the most shared articles in the "Most Popular" table